GetDKAN/dkan/docs/components/dataset/usage.rst

 Step 3: Adding Metadata to a Dataset
 **************************

 We now come to a third form which allows us to add additional metadata to the dataset.
-All these fields are optional, but provide valuable information about your dataset to both human visitors to the website and machines discovering your dataset through one of `DKAN's public APIs <../../apis/index.html>`_.
+All these fields are optional, but provide valuable information about your dataset to both human visitors to the website and machines discovering your dataset through one of :doc:`DKAN's public APIs <../../apis/index>`.

 Let's take a closer look at some of the metadata fields available on this form: